Haswanth2002/full-stack-project/README.md

 ### 🎯Objective
 The main goal of the application is to make that the course is available to those who are eager to learn new technologies at an affordable cost.
 <br>
+### 💻Prerequisites
+1. Install XAMPP web server
+2. Any Editor (Preferably VS Code or Sublime Text)
+3. Any web browser with latest version
 ### 📖How to use the Project
 Step 1: Download the xampp server for the php and MySQL. <br>
 Step 2: Download Zip file from the github.<br>